mglantz/linux-migration/README.md

 11. Correct and explain the issues in the playbook
 * Add task to install package: tar
 * Add task to open up a firewall opening for firewalld
+* Optional: Package manager change from dnf to package :)